 Welcome to Life After College!

 I’m thrilled to have you here.
-I’ve been blogging for five years, so there is lot of content to sift through on this site, and I know it can get overwhelming.
+I started this website in 2005, so there is lot of content to sift through on this site, and I know it can get overwhelming.
 I want to make sure you get the best and most helpful content up front, so sit back, relax, and enjoy this guided tour!
 All links are set to open in a new window so that you can easily return to this page.

 1. “Best of” Round-ups: